ZeldaFanGameCentral/ZFGBB-React/CONTRIBUTING.md

    git clone https://github.com/ZFGCCP/ZFGCBB-React.git
    ```

+4. Now, you can either continue with [Quick Start (With VSCode Dev Container)](#quick-start-with-vscode-dev-container) or [Quick Start](#quick-start), if you prefer to use your local machine for development.
+5. Happy hacking!
+Hack the planet!

 #### Quick Start (With VSCode Dev Container)

 There is a [dev container](./.devcontainer/README.md) for ZFGCBB-React.
 It is currently the easiest way to get started, so you can ignore the rest of this document if you just want to get started quickly.